-48 IMPACT OF COVID-19 CORONAVIRUS
+49 COVID-19 CORONAVIRUS

-On March 11, 2020, the World Health Organisation declared the emergence of COVID-19 coronavirus, a global pandemic.
-This pandemic has affected many countries and all levels of society and has affected our economic environment in significant ways.
-The COVID-19 situation continues to evolve and many of the markets in which Sagicor operates have implemented public health safety protocols.
-At various stages during the pandemic, most Caribbean countries have shut down air and sea traffic.
-Similar procedures have also been applied in the United States, Canada and elsewhere.
-The COVID-19 pandemic has caused significant economic and financial turmoil and uncertainty, both in the U.S. and around the world, and has fuelled concerns that have led to a global recession.
+Since the World Health Organisation declared the emergence of COVID-19 coronavirus as a global pandemic in March 2020, COVID-19 has affected many countries, all levels of society and our economic environment in significant ways.
+The situation continues to evolve and many of the markets in which Sagicor operates have implemented public health safety protocols.
+Over two years on from the initial outbreak, the availability of vaccines has aided recovery efforts.